+I love these stenciled watercolor art pieces!
 I told you about the Crafty Chica Sizzix line, now it’s time to share the new Crafty Chica stencils from The Crafter’s Workshop!
 This has been a year in the making, I can’t believe this line is out.
 I’ve been counting the days!

 I’d been a fan of the brilliant Jaime Echt and her stencil company.
-She is not only an artist and designer, but a successful entrepreneur.
+She is not only an artist and designer but a successful entrepreneur.
 Last year I contacted her to work together on an HSN project and we struck up a conversation…and she asked if I’d like to design a line of stencils.
 Since then I’ve had the pleasure to hang out with her, become friends and even pick up some inspiring business tips.
-One I’ll share for now – “Always go for the bestseller,” she said.
+The one I’ll share for now – “Always go for the bestseller,” she said.
 “Never turn something in if you aren’t in love with it.
 If it’s not a winner for you, it won’t be a winner for the line.”

 I thought of that the entire time I worked on the designs.
 I would show them to friends and family, and all the ones where they said, “That’s nice.”